MadeOfBees/passwordGen/README.md

 # passwordGen
 ## What is this?
 A basic proof of concept password generator.
-NOTICE:DO NOT USE AS AN ACTUAL PASSWORD.
+NOTICE: DO NOT USE AS AN ACTUAL PASSWORD.

 ## Installation